Breaking news or bold, inspired solutions for America.

 Anyway, here's this interview.

-Well, my reaction is it's so sad because this would have never happened if we had the Trump administration, there was no chance that this would happen.
+If we had the Trump administration, there was no chance that this would happen.

-And next you'll see, I mean, let's see what happens.
+I mean, let's see what happens.

-Let's uh just watch.
+Let's just watch.

-The way they withdrew or surrendered or whatever you want to call it.
+The way they withdrew or surrendered or whatever you want to call it, bad things started happening for our country.

-The borders bad, a lot of things are bad, inflation's bad, but the way they got out of Afghanistan looked like a complete surrender.
+But the way they got out of Afghanistan looked like a complete surrender.

-And I'll tell you, Putin was watching and President Xi was watching, and the leaders in Iran were watching, and Kim Jong-un was watching North Korea.
+And I'll tell you, Putin was watching, and President Xi was watching, and the leaders in Iran were watching, and Kim Jong-un was watching, North Korea.

-They were all watching, Sean, and I'll tell you, bad things started to happen.
+And I'll tell you, bad things started to happen.

 They no longer respect our country.